-Sunday 9th Feb 2020: Shining with God’s Light1 Corinthians 2:1-12
+Sunday 9th Feb 2020: Shining with God’s Light

-2 For I determined not to know any thing among you, save Jesus Christ, and him crucified.
+2 For I determined not to know anything among you, save Jesus Christ, and him crucified.

 3 And I was with you in weakness, and in fear, and in much trembling.

-5 That your faith should not stand in the wisdom of men, but in the power of God.
+5 that your faith should not stand in the wisdom of men, but in the power of God.

-9 But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
+9 but as it is written, Things which eye saw not, and ear heard not, And which entered not into the heart of man, Whatsoever things God prepared for them that love him.

-10 But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.
+10 But unto us God revealed them through the Spirit: for the Spirit searcheth all things, yea, the deep things of God.

-13 Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men.
+13 Ye are the salt of the earth: but if the salt have lost its savor, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out and trodden under foot of men.

 14 Ye are the light of the world.
-A city that is set on an hill cannot be hid.
+A city set on a hill cannot be hid.

-15 Neither do men light a candle, and put it under a bushel, but on a candlestick; and it giveth light unto all that are in the house.
+15 Neither do men light a lamp, and put it under the bushel, but on the stand; and it shineth unto all that are in the house.

-16 Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
+16 Even so let your light shine before men; that they may see your good works, and glorify your Father who is in heaven.

-18 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
+18 For verily I say unto you, Till heaven and earth pass away, one jot or one tittle shall in no wise pass away from the law, till all things be accomplished.

 Honorary Assistant Minister